mastachen/react-quiz/README.md

-# Getting Started with Create React App
+# React Quiz

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It loads questions from a fake API and uses them for quiz game.
+Project was built as an example of how to use **useReducer** hook in React development.

 ## Available Scripts